-- Choosing y[:4] means "take every element from the beginning of the list up to element 4, not including element 4." - We can also to have y[4:] which means "take every element from number 4 up to the end" note that this will include element number 4. - Lastly, negative numbers mean count from the end of the list y[-3] means take the third element from the end of the list.
+• Choosing y[:4] means "take every element from the beginning of the list up to element 4, not including element 4."

+- We can also to have y [4:] which means "take every element from number 4 up to the end" note that this will include element number 4. - Lastly, negative numbers mean count from the end of the list y[-3] means take the third element from the end of the list.

-1.6.3.
-Setting Up and Using Dictionaries
+1.5.3.
+Setting up and using dictionaries

 A dictionary has a set of {key: value} pairs.
-E.g.,
+For example: